tiagowutzke/seattle-eda-udacity-nanodegree-ds/README.md

 This repository contains an Exploratory Data Analysis (_aka_EDA) for the project 1 of Udacity Data Science Nanodegree.

-The EDA consists in drawing some business question, then analyze data in order to answer these questions and drawing conclusions about them.
+The EDA consists in choose a dataset.
+Check data inside it and drawing some business question.
+Then analyze data in order to answer these questions and drawing conclusions about them.

+The dataset which was chosen is [Seattle Airbnb Open Data](https://www.kaggle.com/datasets/airbnb/seattle).
+There are three dataframes available and their description are*:
+- Listings, including full descriptions and average review score
+- Reviews, including unique id for each reviewer and detailed comments
+- Calendar, including listing id and the price and availability for that day

+*_descriptions provided by Airbnb in Kaggle dataset page_

 ## Libraries used

 The starter kit to work with data and dataset in python
 - pandas
 - numpy

 Data visualization
 - seaborn
 - matplotlib

+## Files
+`Seattle EDA.ipynb`: Jupyter notebook containing the analysis

+## Datasets

 ## Business question